 End of Game

-When any player has broken 5 curses, that triggers the end game.
+When any player has broken 5 curses, you enter the end game.
 Play until every player has had the same number of turns, and then check the Bonus Cards.

 The Rune Types Bonus gives you extra points for every different kind of Rune card you have (the symbols).
 The dummy player in a two-player game ignores this one.